aldertzomer/genomics-workshop/index.md

 | [Putting your grep/sed/awk knowledge to the test](https://www.hackerrank.com/domains/shell?filters%5Bsubdomains%5D%5B%5D=grep-sed-awk) | Challenges for grep/sed/awk programmers.
 Requires a user account at [hackerrank](http://www.hackerrank.com)
 | [Intro to R and RStudio for Genomics](https://datacarpentry.org/genomics-r-intro/) | Use R to analyze and visualize between-sample variation.
 Please note that workshop materials for working with Genomics data in R are in “alpha” development.
 In these lessons they instruct to do a local install or go to Amazon for Rstudio.
 Alternative you can use a FREE instance in the cloud at https://rstudio.cloud/ (preferred option) |
 | [R for reproducible scientific analyses](https://swcarpentry.github.io/r-novice-gapminder/) | Fundamentals in R and tidyverse |
+| [Genomics in the cloud (AWS)](https://datacarpentry.org/cloud-genomics/) | Learn how to work with Amazon AWS cloud computing and how to transfer data between your local computer and cloud resources ([setting-up own cloud instance instructions](https://datacarpentry.org/genomics-workshop/AMI-setup)). *Only necessary when you want to run your own instance of this course on an AWS instance!*

 # Teaching Platform
-This workshop is as original as possible from the [Data Carpentries workshop series](http://datacarpentry.org/) however it was partly redesigned to be run on the [Cocalc instance (3)](https://cocalc3.science.uu.nl/) or [Cocalc instance (4)](https://cocalc4.science.uu.nl/) platform hosted at Utrecht University.
+This workshop is as original as possible from the [Data Carpentries workshop series](http://datacarpentry.org/) however it was partly redesigned to initially be run at the CoCalc platform hosted at Utrecht University, but from edition 2024 onwards we moved back to a classical (full) command line interface at gemini.science.uu.nl!<br>
-If you want to run your own instance of a similar server used for this workshop, follow the directions in the [Setup](setup.html) tab to generate an Amazon version (without the cocalc interface) or go to the http://datacarpentry.org/ website for more information.
+If you want to run your own instance of a similar server used for this workshop, follow the directions to generate an Amazon version as described on [DataCarpentry genomics](https://datacarpentry.org/genomics-workshop/) or alternatively try the Windows Subsystem for Linux (WSL Ubuntu) on MS windows.